Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence in the Teacher-Student Relationship: Seduction

-Early in my work as a Reiki Counselor, Reiki Teaching Master, Life Coach and Spiritual Guide, there was a desire for narcissistic co-dependence.
+Early in my work as a Reiki Counselor, Reiki Teaching Master, Life Coach, and Spiritual Guide, there was a desire for narcissistic co-dependence.
 The ego was still fully in charge.
-There were times this was expressed through narcissistic co-dependence of young, vulnerable women.
-Together we created narcissistic co-dependence.
-They had a need to get something from me and I had a need to get something from them.
-The interesting fact is that neither one of us had our needs effectively filled by the narcissistic co-dependence.
+There were times this was expressed through the narcissistic co-dependence of young, vulnerable women.
+Together, we created narcissistic co-dependence.
+They needed to get something from me, and I needed to get something from them.
+The interesting fact is that neither one of us had our needs effectively filled by narcissistic co-dependence.
 In reality, my need was to feel important.
 Their need was acceptance and reassurance.
 Both of our needs could have been met in a more supportive and productive way without needing to produce narcissistic co-dependence.
-I am grateful for those in my life who were honest and honorable enough to help me see what I was creating, why and how to shift my behaviors and mindset.
+I am grateful for those in my life who were honest and honorable enough to help me see what I was creating and why and how to shift my behaviors and mindset.
 It took some time for me to have enough self-respect to not need to feel important in that way.
-This is still a work in progress of course.
+This is still a work in progress, of course.
 The Worst Yoga Teacher Ever speaks to how easy it is to get lost or seduced by the roles of “teacher” in Yoga, Reiki, or any healing or spiritual teacher-student relationship where narcissistic co-dependence can prosper.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - validate me woman

-I have an ex-girlfriend/partner who pointed out to me how much power a woman feels from being able to seduce a man who is unavailable.
+I have an ex-girlfriend/partner who pointed out to me how much power a woman feels from being able to seduce an unavailable man.
 In this case, I was unavailable because I was their teacher and I was in a committed relationship.
-In the student’s mind, seducing me might temporarily fill the need to feel attractive, accepted and developed.
+In the student’s mind, seducing me might temporarily fill the need to feel attractive, accepted, and developed.
 This piece of insight was very helpful to me.
 I am interested in reading your comments and experience of Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship.
-I encourage you to expand the narcissistic co-dependence relationship model beyond the yoga teacher-student dynamic, it applies to many situations where there is a possibility for unequal power dynamics.
+I encourage you to expand the narcissistic co-dependence relationship model beyond the yoga teacher-student dynamic; it applies to many situations where there is a possibility for unequal power dynamics.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - nation addicts self absorbed